vmware-samples/vcenter-event-broker-appliance/docs/8-veba-troubleshooting.md

 kubectl -n vmware delete pod vmware-event-router-5dd9c8f858-5c9mh
 ```

-We get a pod list again to determine the name of the new pod
+We get a pod list again to determine the name of the new pod.

 ```
 kubectl get pods -A
 ```